Skatoony

 Reruns were occasionally shown on Teletoon in Canada until August 5, 2017.
 It also aired on Boomerang in Australia and New Zealand.

 The show is hosted by 'Chudd Chudders' (voiced by Rupert Degas in the UK and Jonathan Wilson in North America) and 'The Earl' (voiced by Lewis MacLeod in the UK and James Rankin in North America).
+In the UK version, Chudd and Earl have American-Canadian accents sounding similar to themselves in the North American version.